 Contemporaneously, Italian cabinet makers had set up workshops in Lyon and were celebrated in the 16th century (the period known as the Second Renaissance in France) for their designs involving architectural perspective.
 Their output was focused on cabinets but also included chests and chairs, most often with a central barrel vault receding away from the viewer at an angle, similar to the technique favored by Taurigny.
 Perhaps this was seen as the next level of sophistication in rendering three-dimensional space on two-dimensional surfaces and detaching this style from what may have been viewed as the more old-fashioned intarsia where perspective receded straight back to the center of the design.

-The following chest from the collection of the Museum of the Renaissance in Ecouen, France epitomizes the French embrace of designs involving linear perspective, including perspective receding at an angle to a hidden vanishing point.
+The following chest (apparently once the upper part of a dressoir cabinet from the collection of the Museum of the Renaissance in Ecouen, France epitomizes the French embrace of designs involving linear perspective, including perspective receding at an angle to a hidden vanishing point.
 That it is found in the Medici Room evokes the possibility that the Queen Mother, Catherine de' Medici, could have admired this style of design created by Italian craftsmen and even acquired such a chest during her famous shopping spree in Lyon in May of 1564.

 As the esteemed Jacqueline Boccador stated in her groundbreaking book (reference, below), the high-backed chair, below, from a private collection, is one of the true masterpieces of "furniture architecture" in the Second Renaissance in France.
 She highlights the striking nature of the panels on the lower or chest section of the chair and how they represent a complete break with ornamentation such as plis-de-serviette, tracery, and arabesques popular in earlier styles of furniture.
 She acknowledges that its astounding quality and virtuosity signal that this is the work of a great artist and one with a devotion to classic architecture.
 As to its origins, she speculates that it was a commission executed for a chateau in the Loire Valley or the region including Paris, somewhere between 1530 and 1550.